Why over 40?

-I visited England and Scotland in 2014 and along with a network of wonderful women from the organisation Women Welcome Women Worldwide (5W), my couchsurfing experience enhanced an already memorable vacation.
+I visited England and Scotland and along with a network of wonderful women from the organisation Women Welcome Women Worldwide (5W), my couchsurfing experience enhanced an already memorable vacation.

 Part of my Scotland experience, birthplace of my paternal ancestors, was for genealogical research in Dundee.
 Couchsurfing led me to the house of a congenial grandfather whose extra bedroom was offered to CSers when his grandson wasn’t visiting.

 His CS profile had pages of positive reviews from university students and older folks alike.
 I couldn’t have hit upon a better first experience with CS.

 Before my arrival, he went over to the local library where much of the genealogy archives are stored, dug up information for me about my grandparents and great-grandparents, and even found out the street where their house had been located.

 When I arrived, he picked me up at the train station and drove me around so I could see for myself the areas my paternal family is from.
 With the limited time I had available in Dundee, I would never have found one of the neighbourhoods where my great-grandparents lived without Jim’s help.